 To view updates on the status of the master plan and capital projects in the park, visit the Capital/Master Plan Update page.

 City Park never stops improving!
 The park is doing more than just recovering from hurricane damage – we are building a better park.
 City Park’s in-depth Master Plan is a comprehensive guide to the projects and improvements in store for the park.
 We will continue to repair and renovate existing park facilities and infrastructure, and exciting, new plans and facilities are in store.

-• Created the Goldring/Woldenberg Great Lawn
+• Built the Goldring/Woldenberg Great Lawn

 • Constructed the new Big Lake area